Meet the Board

 Director

-Maria is the Director of the Public Libraries of Saginaw, Chair of the READ Association of Saginaw County, and Vice President of the League of Women Voters of Saginaw County.
+Maria is the Director of the Warren Public Library.
 She holds a MILS from the University of Michigan, an MBA from Wayne State University and a BS in Elementary Education from the University of Michigan-Flint.
-With over 30 years of library experience, Maria's career has included a range of roles, from working as a page and youth librarian to serving as the Director of the Wayne County Library for the Blind and Physically Handicapped.
-She has also held the position of Wayne County Librarian and worked in the Wayne County Jail library.
+With over 30 years of library experience, Maria’s career has included a range of roles, from working as a page and youth librarian to serving as the Director of the Wayne County Library for the Blind and Physically Handicapped.
+She has also held the position of Wayne County Librarian and worked in the Wayne County Jail Library.
 Passionate about encouraging reading, promoting lifelong learning and empowering voters, Maria is dedicated to enhancing access to knowledge and information.

 View All